-Since Gregory et al. (1996) report a tendency to overrjection of the asymptotic test in models with 3 or 4 explanatory variables we also run a separate experiment with k=4.
+Since Gregory et al. (1996) report a tendency to overrejection of the asymptotic test in models with 3 or 4 explanatory variables we also run a separate experiment with k=4.
 Finally, a key point is that given the rather short time series analysed in most experiments, in order to ensure computational stability we fixed the trimming coefficient at 25%.
 The cases considered are six altogether.

-- 1. Base case: T=50, N from 5 to 40; in the power simulations break date Uniform over units in $[0.5T\pm3]=[22,28]$.
+- 1. Base case: T=50, N from 5 to 40; in the power simulations break date Uniform over units in $[0.5T\pm3]=[22,28]$ .
 Since recursive stability tests assume rather large sample sizes we chose to fix the time sample in all experiments except the following one to 50.
 This is admittedly a rather large sample in terms of annual data, but pretty small if a quarterly frequency is assumed.
-It may thus be considered relevant for actual empirical applications (note that it is much smaller than those typically considered in simulation studies on stability tests, where generally $T \geq 100$). - 2.
-Large T: T=100, N=3,5; in the power simulations break date Uniform over units in $[0.5T\pm3]$.
-Since the aim of this experiment is checking the time-asymptotic behaviour of the tests, for computational convenience only very small cross-section sample sizes are examined. - 3.
-Late break: $T=50,\ N$ from 5 to 40; break date Uniform over units in $[0.75T\pm3]$, that is [35,41].
+It may thus be considered relevant for actual empirical applications (note that it is much smaller than those typically considered in simulation studies on stability tests, where generally $T \geq 100$ ). - 2.
+Large T: T=100, N=3,5; in the power simulations break date Uniform over units in $[0.5T\pm3]$ .
+The aim of this experiment is mainly checking the time-asymptotic behaviour of the tests.
+For computational convenience only two very small cross-section sample sizes are examined, with one (N=5) present in the Base Case also allows comparisons for fixed N and different T, and the other (N=3) allows evaluating behaviour for different N and given T. - 3.
+Larger model: T=50, N from 5 to 40, k=4; break date Uniform over units in $[0.5T\pm3]$ .
+This case is designed exactly like the Base case, except the number of explanatory variables in both the DGP and estimated model. - 4.
+Late break: T=50, N from 5 to 40; break date Uniform over units in $[0.75T\pm3]$ , that is [35,41].
 Since 25% of the sample is trimmed at each end, the estimation sample is [13,38]: the break can thus fall very close or even after the end of the estimation sample, a very demanding set-up.

 The bootstrap algorithm described above is based on residuals of cointegrating regressions estimated for all units with a break at the median of the individual estimated break points, which is intuitively acceptable if we assume all units to be affected by breaks stemming from a common cause.
 However, even assuming each unit to be affected by at most one break over the period of interest, two rather different set-ups may arise: (i) the break periods may be widely disperse over units, for instance because they stem from different causes, each one relevant to only some units; (ii) some of the units may be not affected by a break at all.
-The two following cases are designed to investigate these two scenarios in turn:
+The last two are designed to investigate these two scenarios in turn:

-- 4. Twin breaks: as Base case, but in half of the units the break date is Uniform in $[0.3T \pm 3]$, and in the other half in $[0.6T \pm 3]$. - 5.
-Partial break: T = 50, N from 10 to 40, break date Uniform in $[0.5T \pm 3]$ over 0.7N units (the first seven in each block of ten), no break in the remaining units.
-This case deserves some discussion.
-The key question here is the following: what is the null hypothesis of the panel stability test (say, H_0^P)?
-Let H_1^i be that of the i-th individual test; then, one possibility is to take $H_0^P = \bigcap_i^N H_0^i$, so that the panel null hypothesis is "stability in all units".
-However, this appears far too restrictive, especially in view of small sample applications where outliers may have an heavy influence on individual cases.
-Following Pedroni's (2004) view of the meaning of panel cointegration tests, we prefer the panel null H_0^P : "stability in a large number of units".
-In other terms, the aim of the test is assessing if in the units examined the cointegrating relationship is mostly, but not necessarily always, stable.
-As in the set-up of this experiment the answer is negative (H_0 holds only in 30% of the units) we would like to have high rejection rates.
-Note that since this view of the test clearly requires fairly large cross-section sample sizes we set $N \geq 10$. - 6.
-Larger model: T=50, N from 5 to 40, k=4; break date Uniform over units in $[0.5T\pm3]$.
-This case is designed exactly like the Base case, except the number of explanatory variables in both the DGP and estimated model.
+- 5. Twin breaks: as Base case, but in half of the units the break date is Uniform in $[0.3T \pm 3]$ , and in the other half in $[0.6T \pm 3]$ . - 6.
+Partial break: T=50, N from 10 to 40, break date Uniform in $[0.5T\pm3]$ over 0.7N units (the first seven in each block of ten), no break in the remaining units.
+This case is designed to examine tests performances when the cointegrating relationship is mostly (here 70% of the cases), but not always, unstable.
+Note that since this view of the test makes sense on with fairly large cross-section sample sizes we set $N \ge 10$ .